 The ARM Data Center provides a co-located data and computing platform that enables users to work with large volumes of ARM data without the need to download them.
 ARM’s heterogeneous and flexible computing architecture provides resources for conventional physics-based model simulations for data analysis and machine learning.

 Cumulus is a midrange Dell system that consists of 16,384 processing cores with a 4-petabyte General Parallel File System (GPFS).
-It will be used for Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) development and operation, radar data processing, large-scale reprocessing, value-added product generation, data quality analysis, and a variety of ARM-approved science projects.
+It is used by ARM infrastructure staff for Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) development and operation, radar data processing, large-scale reprocessing, value-added product generation, and data quality analysis.

-Requests to use the ARM high-performance computing resources should focus on activities that:
+Proposals to use the ARM high-performance computing resources should focus on science activities that meet one or more of the following criteria:

 involve large volumes of ARM data, which would be prohibitive to download to other computer systems